-You can do that by enjoying romantic friendships.
+You can do that by enjoying Romantic Friendships instead.

 You don’t try to make anybody your everything.

-But you also don’t need to compromise enjoying everything you enjoy.
+But you also don’t need to compromise enjoying everything you enjoy either.

-When you approach your love life this way as a guy, you can enjoy each of the girls I mentioned above for who she is, without expecting or needing her to be something that she’s not.
+When you approach your love life this way as a guy, you can enjoy each of the girls I mentioned above for who she is.
+You can do so without expecting or needing her to be something that she’s not.

 But that’s not her.